How rapid and efficient exchange of health information can help healthcare workers address the global pandemic

 The US has recently recorded the most number of coronavirus cases globally, quickly overtaking China and Italy.
 Audacious Inquiry, a health IT and policy company headquartered in Baltimore, has published a draft implementation guide for SANER.
 The project’s goal is to enable ‘the transmission of high-level situational awareness information from inpatient facilities to centralized data repositories to support the treatment of novel influenza-like illness’.
 They hope the first draft will inspire the health IT community to collaborate on the rapid development of interfaces and resources to support public health.

 Update: Another US-based company, Logica, is managing the COVID-19 Interoperability Project.
 They are currently coordinating the release of open-source COVID-19 and SARS-CoV-2-related clinical information models, value sets, and interoperability resources.
-These assets are meant to help health systems and HIT implementors worldwide to respond to the pandemic.
+These assets help health systems and HIT implementors worldwide to respond to the pandemic.
 Among these assets are open FHIR R4 profiles.

 Generating synthetic COVID-19 patient data for testing